Table of Contents

 Ventricular Septal Defect

-Ventricular septal defect (VSD) is the most common congenital heart defect.
-The membranous part is not formed and there is only an imperfect septum between the ventricles.
+This is the most common congenital heart defect.
+The membranous part does not form and an imperfect septum develops between the ventricles.

 The Tetralogy of Fallot

 This syndrome is a combination of four specific congenital malformations of the heart and the great vessels: